We breed 2-3 litters per year so usually we have

 Are your puppies purebred?

 Because Canadian law states that a dog must be registered to be called a purebred and our puppies are unregistered, we cannot legally call our poodles purebred.
 Most of our parent dogs are registered.
 All of our dogs are poodles.
 We do not cross our poodles with other breeds.
+We plan to move into fully CKC registered dogs in the future.

 Aren't merle poodles a mixed breed?